There are two kinds of internet routers available: wired and wireless.

 However, it's somewhat let down by only having two Ethernet ports.
 Not ideal if you want to connect a number of devices using a cable rather than Wi–Fi.
 There's also no USB port.

 It has the ability to switch signals so you get the most reliable connection at any one time.
-It does this by using AC standard Wi–Fi and checking where your AC–compatible tablet, smartphone or PC is.
+It does this by using AC standard Wi–Fi and checking where your AC–compatible tablet, smartphone or laptop is.
 It can then switch to a faster signal without you noticing any drop out.

 There is a handy USB port for connecting dongles and other web–connected devices such as printers and hard drives.
 Four Ethernet ports round out the picture.

-Compare the best wireless broadband packages at uSwitch now.
+Compare our best wireless broadband packages now.